gvSIGAssociation/gvnix/addon-web-relation-styles/readme.txt

 This add-ons have this features:

 #.
 Installs new tagx in the project.
 #.
-Generates AspectJ files.
+Generates AspectJ files to get related entities paginated to be show in the jspx table inside a tab.
 #.
-Update the jspx views.
+Update the jspx views using featured tagx from the Add-on.

 Installation Proof
 ===================